Cal Raleigh breaks Mickey Mantle's switch-hitter homer record with No. 55 in series opener in KC

 KANSAS CITY, Mo.
-(AP) — Mariners slugger Cal Raleigh broke Mickey Mantle's record for homers by a switch-hitter when he hit his 55th of the season off Royals starter Michael Wacha with nobody out in the third inning of Tuesday night's game in Kansas City.
+(AP) — Seattle's Cal Raleigh broke Mickey Mantle's record for homers by a switch-hitter when he hit his 55th of the season off Royals right-hander Michael Wacha with nobody out in the third inning of Tuesday night's game in Kansas City.

-Raleigh had tied the mark set by the Yankees legend in 1961 with a first-inning drive against the Los Angeles on Sunday.
+Raleigh had tied the mark set by the Yankees star in 1961 with a first-inning drive against the Los Angeles Angels on Sunday.

-The left-handed hitting Raleigh, who had doubled in his first at-bat of the series-opener against the Royals, fouled off Wacha's changeup and took a sinker for a ball before hammering a hanging curveball 419 feet over the right-field fence.
+Raleigh, who had doubled in his first at-bat of the series-opener against the Royals, was batting left-handed when fouled off Wacha's changeup and took a sinker for a ball before sending a hanging curveball 419 feet over the right-field fence.

 He got a standing ovation from a small group of Mariners fans behind the visiting dugout.
 Many Royals fans applauded, too.